phuongdateh/SPWeather/README.md

  - Services: Including network serveice, CoreData service to save local data.
  - Modules: Including screen in application such as HomeScreen, WeatherDetailScreen
  - Resources: Including some default file when new create project and asset in application

+### API
+SPWeather uses the OpenWeatherMap API to retrieve weather data for different cities.
+To use the app,need to sign up for an API key from the OpenWeatherMap website and replace the apiKey constant in `Configs.swift`.

  ### The software development principles, patterns & practices being applied
  * Singleton Design Parten: WeatherAPIService